nkma1989/azurefunctions-keras-model/README.md

 # HTTP Trigger Function

- Initially we are creating a function that triggers through an http request.
-First thing you need to do is open a powershell or cmd window. and activate the virtual environment then navigate to the \keras-mnist-model folder.
+To run the HTTP trigger function locally you need to open a powershell or cmd window and activate the virtual environment then navigate to the \keras-mnist-model folder.
 ```
+cd <Path to repository>
 venv\scripts\activate
+cd .\keras-mnist-model\
 ```

-Now we are ready to create our first function.
-For this we again use the Azure functions core tool.

 In order to run the function use the following command:
 ```
-cd <Path to repository>\keras-mnist-model\
 func host start
 ```
 It should look like following: